groepl/Obsidian-Zettelkasten-Starter-Kit/README.md

 A **Starter Kit** for **Obsidian** with all essential elements to build up your own **Zettelkasten** system.

 ## Obsidian
-Obsidian is a note-taking and knowledge management app on top of a local folder of plain text Markdown files.
-It lets you turn a collection of plain text files into a rich network of linked thought.
+Obsidian is a note-taking and knowledge management app from Shida Li and Erica Xu.
+It works on top of a local folder of plain text Markdown files and lets you turn a collection of plain text files into a rich network of linked thought.

 More about: https://obsidian.md